 Maine

-In Maine, our goal is to secure ongoing state funding for establishing and maintaining programs for hands-on STEM experiences in the K-12 population across the state.
-By uniting teams under a common cause, we aim to raise awareness about the invaluable impact of robotics and other STEM programs upon students' career choices and opportunities, to help meet current and expanding technical workforce demands.
+In Maine, our goal is to pass our submitted legislation, LR-2389: An Act to Establish the Maine Science, Technology, Engineering, Arts and Mathematics Matching Grant Program.
+By uniting teams under a common cause, we aim to raise awareness about the invaluable impact of competitive STEAM programs upon students' career choices and opportunities, to help meet current and expanding technical workforce demands.

 Step 1: Training